Elveta

 Kamstrup OMNIPOWER®

-Kamstrup OMNIPOWER® has an internal port that can be utilized without external power source in two ways: Either using the dedicated Elveta Samla K that is plugged directly into the unit or the versatile Elveta Samla with an Elveta Adapter plugged into the electricity meter.
+Kamstrup OMNIPOWER® has an internal port that can be used without an external power source in two ways: either through the dedicated Elveta Samla K, which plugs directly into the electricity meter, or the versatile Elveta Samla with an Elveta Adapter plugged into the electricity meter.

-Elveta Samla K supports third party P1 (RJ12) dongles on the expansion port.
+Elveta Samla K supports third-party P1 dongles (RJ12) via its expansion port.

-P1 and HAN adapters from Kamstrup is also supported but requires an external power source.
-Kamstrup OMNIPOWER® is used at for example Jämtkraft, PiteEnergi, Luleå Energi, and Gävle Energi in Sweden.
+P1 and HAN adapters from Kamstrup are also supported, but these require an external power source.
+Kamstrup OMNIPOWER® is used, for example, by Jämtkraft, PiteEnergi, Luleå Energi and Gävle Energi in Sweden.

 Kamstrup Omnipower with Samla K Kamstrup Omnipower with adapter